Shihab-Sabbir/9-MIN-SCHOOL-Client-Site/README.md

 ## Features

-- Manual and third-party (google and github) login using firebase aunthentication.
+- Manual and third-party (google and github) login using firebase authentication.
 - User password Retriving in case of nessecity.
 - Download course outline as pdf file.
 - Protected payment route.